adeason/openafs/doc/process/code-style-guide.md

 files) routines and variables should be prototyped in this file.

 The prototypes should be a full prototype, with argument and return types.
-(That is, they hould not generate a warning with `gcc -Wstrict-prototypes`.)
+(That is, they should not generate a warning with `gcc -Wstrict-prototypes`.)

 Format of the prototype files should look like: